-If you've been in an accident, working with a seasoned car accident lawyer in Katy is crucial to figure out who's at fault and to gather evidence to back up your compensation claim.
+If you’ve been in an accident, working with a seasoned car accident attorney in Katy is crucial to figure out who’s at fault and to gather evidence to back up your compensation claim.

-If you were in a car accident, don't hesitate to contact our Katy car accident lawyer as soon as possible.
-Call (713) 242-1302 today!
+If you were in a car accident, don’t hesitate to contact Law Office of Shane McClelland as soon as possible by calling 713-987-7107!

-What Should I Do ff I Am Involved in a Car Accident?
+What Should I Do if I Am Involved in a Car Accident?

 If you find yourself in a car accident in Katy, Texas, you should take a few essential steps to protect your safety and legal rights.